Default credentials provider chain in the AWS SDK for Java 2.x

 Web identity token credentials (class

-): When the profile containsrole_arn
+WebIdentityTokenCredentialsProvider): When the profile containsrole_arnandweb_identity_token_file. -

 Role-based credentials with source profile (class

-): When the profile containsrole_arn
+StsAssumeRoleCredentialsProvider): When the profile containsrole_arnandsource_profile. -

 Role-based credentials with credential source (class

-): When the profile containsrole_arn
+StsAssumeRoleWithSourceCredentialsProvider): When the profile containsrole_arnandcredential_source.-

 When

-: It uses a chain ofSystemPropertyCredentialsProvider
+credential_source = Environment: It uses a chain ofSystemPropertyCredentialsProviderandEnvironmentVariableCredentialsProvider -

 When